As a result of market conditions and an unprecedented surge in demand, Shipping times may be longer than normal.

 The silver dollar coin known by history as the Morgan dollar returned to production in 1921, not far off two decades after this dollar had last been made.
 However, the Morgan dollar was, months later, succeeded by a new silver dollar, the Peace dollar - so-called as it memorialized peace.
 That is the peace that had emerged in World War I's wake.
 A peace-memorializing coin had been lobbied for by numismatists, who succeeded in persuading government officials to bring such a coin into reality.
-The Peace dollar had both similarities and differences to the Morgan dollar in design.
+The Peace dollar had similarities and differences to the Morgan dollar in design.

 While a left-facing Liberty was depicted on each obverse, the Morgan dollar's portrayal of teacher Anna Willess Williams as Liberty gave way to the new coin's image of Teresa de Francisci, the designer Anthony de Francisci's wife, as the highly symbolic goddess instead.
-Similarly, while the previous coin had shown an eagle clearly flying, the Peace dollar instead pictured an eagle perched with closed wings.
-Just before production commenced, a broken sword was also set to feature on the coin's eagle side.
+Similarly, while the previous coin had shown an eagle flying, the Peace dollar pictured an eagle perched with closed wings.
+Before production commenced, a broken sword was also set to feature on the coin's eagle side.
 However, that weapon was quickly removed after complaints that it looked symbolic of defeat.
 This damaged sword did not appear on any minted Peace dollars.

 Congress had passed an act whereby the U.S. Mint needed to lift silver producers by buying domestic silver in significant quantities.
 Across the two years, more than seven million Peace silver dollars were made.
 By 1936, commercial demand for silver dollars was nonexistent; therefore, no such dollars were struck in that year, even though working dies had been prepared.
 No Peace dollar mintages are considered rare today.
 Nevertheless, the task of collecting Peace dollars can still have a more forgiving start when the more common mintages are focused on first.
 This helps clarify why acquiring common date Peace dollars from our stock can benefit you.

 It bears emphasizing that our stock of MS63-quality Peace dollars specifically is never guaranteed to be buoyant or even, in any fashion, present.
-It could therefore, be good practice for you to put this page in your web browser's bookmarks; regularly checking the stock can, thus, become easier.
+It could, therefore, be good practice for you to put this page in your web browser's bookmarks; regularly checking the stock can, thus, become easier.
 There is particularly good reason to seek an MS63 coin.
 This grade is what many collectors deem the highest in numismatic collectability.
-The coin's strike should meet at least average standard, as should the eye appeal.
+The coin's strike should meet at least an average standard, as should the eye appeal.
 However, the piece's price will probably stay reasonable compared to how much you would have to pay for Peace dollars that are even better in condition.

 Features of the Common Date $1 Peace Silver Dollar MS63:

-Orders placed for products that are not a specific year will be fulfilled with coins of any date, based on availability.
+Orders placed for products, not a specific year, will be fulfilled with coins of any date, based on availability.
 Orders of multiple coins may be filled with the same year or a variety of years.